New Homeschoolers/Getting Started

 Click here to print a copy of the Notice of Intent to Homeschool form.

-PLEASE NOTE: NOI’s must be mailed or delivered to the Superintendent of Schools in the School District in which the child resides (for district mailing address, click the appropriate district and scroll to bottom of page) — DO NOT mail the form to NHN, we can not submit it for you.
+PLEASE NOTE: NOI’s must be mailed or delivered to the Superintendent of Schools in the School District in which the child resides (district mailing address) — DO NOT mail the form to NHN, we cannot submit it for you.

 - READ, READ, and did we mention READ?
 There are so many great books available on homeschooling!!
 Here are some favorites: